 Things I Don't Follow

 There are a few things that Lorraine Massey recommends that I don't follow because they just haven't worked for me.

 First, she says to stop using shampoo altogether and to wash with conditioner instead (called co-washing).
 I have to use a shampoo that contains some soap in it (a gentle one, not sulfates) or my hair gets product built up and my scalp gets really gross.

 And several of my products do have artificial fragrances (wish they didn’t but it’s super common in the hair industry).

 She also talks about not washing for 10 days…wowzahs!
 My hair and scalp get really gross if I go that long.

 Just Say No to Sulfates

 Sulfates are detergents and surfactants that are very effective cleaners.
 The problem is that they strip oils like sebum from our skin and hair.
 So then our skin goes to work overtime to produce more oil.
 This can lead to oily skin and very dry, damaged hair.
-Look out for products that contain sodium laureth sulfate, or lauryl sulfates.
-Anything that ends in sulfate is not a good shampoo for curly hair! ⠀
+Look out for products that contain Sodium Laureth Sulfate, or Sodium Lauryl Sulfates.
+Anything that ends in sulfate is not a good shampoo for curly hair!⠀

-If you’re worried that your hair might not get clean if you aren’t using strong detergents like sulfates, then I’d like to introduce the concept that oil dissolves oil (I talk about this in my oil cleansing post for face washing).
-Many of the no-poos have gentle soaps in them that clean the hair very well, but do not strip the natural oils.
-And cleaning with conditioner does work well when you’re using water soluble (aka, silicone-free) hair products.
-The act of massaging the scalp and hair with conditioner loosens excess oil and dirt and then it’s washed out.
+If you're worried that your hair might not get clean if you aren't using strong detergents like sulfates, then I'd like to introduce the concept that oil dissolves oil (I talk about this in my oil cleansing post for face washing).
+Many of the sulfate-free have gentle soaps in them that clean the hair very well, but do not strip the natural oils.

 - Alkylbenzene sulfonates